Personalized Care for Low-T

-- When estrogen levels are high it skews the estrogen:testosterone balance towards femininity.
-This condition is called andropause, low testosterone and rather recently has been dubbed male menopause!
+- When estrogen levels are high it skews the estrogen: testosterone balance toward femininity.
+This condition is called andropause, low testosterone, and rather recently has been dubbed male menopause!

 How prevalent is Low-T?

-Some facts of the epidemiology of this disease include:
+Some facts about the epidemiology of this disease include:

 - According to one study, low testosterone may affect up to 13 million men in the United States.
 However, it has been estimated that only 10 percent of affected men currently receive treatment.

 - Low testosterone is frequently seen in men with other common medical conditions including up to 74 percent of men with chronic opioid use, 52 percent of men who are obese, and 50 percent of men with diabetes.